Is Everyone Really Equal?

 Welcome!
-This Guide is being developed in conjunction with a Fall 2018 book discussion series by the ISU Library's Diversity, Equity & Inclusion Committee.
-This Guide is a work in progress!
-As it nears completion, it should be useful to others for its content, structure, and syllabus of additional relevant readings.
+This Guide was originally developed in conjunction with a Fall 2018 book discussion series by and for the ISU Library's Diversity, Equity & Inclusion Committee.
+It remains a work in progress as our DEI Committee uses this book each Fall semester as training for building a shared understanding of social justice issues and for grounding our work.
+The Guide should be useful to others for its content, structure, and syllabus of additional relevant readings.
 Want to host your own discussion series?
 Feel free to use / adapt our materials here for your own group discussions on Sensoy & DiAngelo's Is Everyone Really Equal.
 Just link, cite, and let us know how it goes!

 For questions or comments on this Guide, please contact Susan Vega García.